Frequently Asked Questions

 4. Who is invited to come to Called to Love retreat?

 Any wife or mother who is interested in adoption, involved in any stage of adoption, has an adopted child, is interested in foster care or involved in foster parenting is welcome to come.
+Moms parenting kinship placements or who are guardians of children are also welcome to attend.
 The retreat is especially helpful for post-placement encouragement.
 If you have a unique situation not described above and are interested in attending, we are more than willing to chat with you and see if it's a good fit for your needs.
 We desire to be inclusive, not exclusive.

 5. Are you on social media?